Puzzles and hunts

 Does someone have a winning strategy, if yes how does the strategy look?

-- Burning cords: You have two cords (or fuses), that each take exactly 60 seconds to burn.
+You have two cords (or fuses), that each take exactly 60 seconds to burn.
 You don't

 know whether they burn down at a constant speed and whether they burn down in the same way.
 How can you use